kallookoo/lamp/README.md

 ## Configurations

-Copy `config/templates/lamp.bash` file to `config/lamp.bash` and edit for customize the installation.
+* Copy `config/templates/lamp.bash` file to `config/lamp.bash` and edit for customize the installation.

+## Optional configurations

-Optionally copy `config/templates/config.inc.lamp.php` to `config/config.inc.lamp.php` and edit for customize the phpMyAdmin.
+* Copy `config/templates/config.inc.lamp.php` to `config/config.inc.lamp.php` and edit for customize the phpMyAdmin.
+* Copy `config/templates/99XX-php.ini` to `config/99XX-php.ini` and edit for customize the PHP versions.
+* Copy `config/templates/99XX-php.ini` to `config/99XX-phpPHP_VERSION.ini` and edit for customize the PHP version.
+> PHP_VERSION must be replaced by the version you want to customize.

 ## Installation